kathdiao/ag-luto-ta/README.md

 4. **Kare-Kare** – Rich peanut sauce stew with oxtail and vegetables, served with bagoong.
 5. **Pork Pata Humba (Istupado)** – Slow-cooked pork hock in a sweet-savory pineapple-soy sauce.
 6. **Lechon** – Iconic Filipino roasted pig with crispy golden skin and juicy, flavorful meat.
+7. **Puto** - Soft and fluffy steamed rice cakes with a mild sweetness, perfect as a light snack or pang-partner sa savory dishes.
+8. **Leche Flan** - Rich and silky caramel custard made with egg yolks and milk, known for its smooth texture and deep caramel flavor.
+9. **Halo-Halo** - A refreshing mix of shaved ice, sweetened fruits, jellies, and milk, topped with leche flan or ice cream for a cold treat.
+7. **Mais Con Yelo** - A sweet and creamy shaved ice dessert made with corn, milk, and sugar, finished with ice cream for extra richness.

 ---